 Three more people with COVID-19 have died in the Republic.

-One death that was previously classed as COVID-related has been denotified, bringing the total number of deaths here to 1,738.
+Two deaths that had been previously been classed as COVID-related have been denotified, so the total number of deaths now stands at 1,710.

-Phase 3 of the easing of COVID restrictions is now in place.
-For more on this, click here.
+Phase 2 of the Government's plan for reopening society and business is now in place.
+For more information on this, click here.

 Discussions on this topic are now closed.